Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Angle-Averaged Equations of Motion

 in which we have used the identity $\dot{r}_M = \left<v_r \right>_\rho (r = r_M)$ resulting from mass conservation.
 Noting that the second term in the right hand side of \cref{eq:dpdt_1} can be equivalently expressed as $\int_0^{r_M} 4\pi (\partial/\partial r)(r^2 \left<\rho \right> \left<v_r \right>_\rho^2) dr$, \cref{eq:dpdt_1} can be rearranged into

-in which the term in the square bracket is identically zero because of the angle-averaged continuity equation (see Equation (7) of \citetalias{moon24}).
-It can be shown that the term in the parenthesis within the first integral is identical to $\left<D \left<v_r \right>_\rho/Dt \right>_\rho$, which is equal to $f_\mathrm{net}$ via \cref{eq:lagrangian_eom}.
+Here, the term in the parenthesis within the first integral is equal to $f_\mathrm{net}$ via \cref{eq:lagrangian_eom}, and the term in the square bracket within the second integral is identically zero, based on the angle-averaged continuity equation (see Equation (7) of \citetalias{moon24}).
 The right hand side of \cref{eq:dpdt_2} then reduces to \cref{eq:def_Fnet}, leading to \cref{eq:sphere_eom}.